ofrohn/d3-celestial/readme.md

 Now we can get to work, with the function

-`Celestial.add({file:string, type:dso|line, callback:function, redraw:function)`
+`Celestial.add({file:string, type:json|raw, callback:function, redraw:function)`

-The file argument is optional for providing an external geoJSON file, since we already defingd our data, we don't need it.
-Type is 'line', that leaves two function definiions, the first one gets called at loading, this is where we add our data to the d3-celestial data container, and redraw is called at every redraw event for the map. so here you need to define how to display the added object(s).
+The file argument is optional for providing an external geoJSON file; since we already defined our data, we don't need it.
+Type is 'json' for JSON-Formatted data.
+That leaves two function definitions, the first one gets called on loading, this is where we add our data to the d3-celestial data container, and redraw is called on every redraw event for the map, this is where you define how to display the added object(s).

 ```js
 callback: function(error, json) {